A Slice of Wedding Cake

 by Robert Graves, 1895-1985

 Robert Graves (1895-1985) is best known nowadays for his Claudius novels, made into a memorable TV series with Derek Jacobi as the emperor Claudius and Sian Phillips as a wonderfully blood-chilling Livia.
-World War One buffs also know his memoir Goodbye to All That, though none of us have felt quite the same about it since reading Paul Fussell's commentary.
+World War One buffs also know his memoir Goodbye to All That, though those of us who have read Paul Fussell's commentary have never thereafter felt the same about Graves' book.

 Graves regarded himself primarily as a poet, though.
 He worked hard at this craft, developed an elaborate theory of poetic inspiration, and produced many fine pieces, mostly in a reflective key, and mostly about women.
 In this one he gives voice to a common male complaint.